 What is something you do outside of work others would be surprised by?

-Not surprising, but coming from the UK, Football (probably soccer to you) is everything.
-Come On You Spurs!
+Not surprising, but coming from the UK, football (probably soccer to you) is everything.
+Come on you Spurs!

 What might surprise you is that I skateboard.
-Not as much as I use to after a fall that broke my elbow and gave me a black eye – that wasn’t a good look at work on the Monday after, but I still do it a bit and enjoy it a lot!
+Not as much as I used to after a fall that broke my elbow and gave me a black eye – that wasn’t a good look at work on the Monday after, but I still do it a bit and enjoy it a lot!